AthulyaS123/NCCNMakrdownFiles/nccn_markdowns/Inflammatory Breast Cancer/Ch1.md

+# About inflammatory breast cancer

-# What is inflammatory breast cancer?
+## What is inflammatory breast cancer?

 Inflammatory breast cancer (IBC) is a type of invasive breast cancer.
 Most inflammatory breast cancers are invasive ductal carcinomas—cancer that starts in the cells that line the milk ducts and spreads into surrounding tissue.
 What makes IBC different from other breast cancers is its tendency to invade the drainage channels (lymphatics) of the breast and overlying skin.
 This causes the breast to rapidly swell with backed up fluid and turn red as if inflamed.